 7. Mexican Fan Palm Tree (Washingtonia robusta)

-The Mexican Fan Palm Tree, scientific name Washingtonia robusta, is very popular indoor and outdoor palm because of its striking appearance and ability to adapt to wide range of conditions.
+The Mexican Fan Palm Tree, scientifically known as Washingtonia robusta, is a popular choice for both indoor and outdoor settings due to its striking appearance and adaptability.

 8. Miniature Chusan Palm Tree (Trachycarpus wagnerianus)

-The Miniature Chusan Palm Tree, scientific name Trachycarpus wagnerianus, is a great palm for indoors or outdoors because of its durability and cold hardiness that makes it perfect for landscape in USDA zones 8-10b.
+The Miniature Chusan Palm Tree, scientifically named Trachycarpus wagnerianus, is an excellent palm option for both indoor and outdoor spaces, prized for its durability and cold resistance.
+It thrives in landscapes within USDA zones 8-10b.

 9. Needle Palm Tree (Rhapidophyllum hystrix)

-The Needle Palm Tree, scientific name Rhapidophyllum hystrix or Rhapidophylum hystrix, is one of the most cold hardiest palm trees that can tolerate cold down to 10F and even known to withstand freezing weather down to -5F.
+The Needle Palm Tree, scientifically known as Rhapidophyllum hystrix or Rhapidophylum hystrix, stands out as one of the most cold-hardy palm trees, capable of enduring temperatures as low as 10°F and even surviving freezing weather down to -5°F.

 10. Pindo Palm Tree (Butia capitata)

-The Pindo Palm Tree, scientific name Butia capitata or Butia odorata, is a stunning palm that will make a perfect focal point in any landscape.
-It produces edible fruits that are used to make tasty jelly.
-Great for USDA Zones 8a (10 – 15 F) to 10b (35 – 40 F).
+The Pindo Palm Tree, scientifically known as Butia capitata or Butia odorata, is a stunning palm that can serve as a perfect focal point in any landscape.

 11. Saw Palmetto Palm Tree (Serenoa repens)

-The Saw Palmetto Palm Tree (Serenoa repens), is one of the most popular palm trees that can be used as a screening plant, focal point or as a filler for planting bed.
+The Saw Palmetto Palm Tree (Serenoa repens), is a highly favored palm tree suitable for various purposes, such as a screening plant, focal point, or planting bed filler.

-Just like all other palm trees above it’s drought tolerant, widely adaptable and cold tolerant.
-Great for landscapes in USDA Zones 8a (10 – 15 F) to 11 (above 40 F).
+Like the other palm trees mentioned above, it boasts drought tolerance, adaptability, and cold resistance.
+Perfect for landscapes within USDA Zones 8a (10 – 15°F) to 11 (above 40°F).

 12. Sago Palm Tree (Cycas revoluta)